 mindfulness for teens

-If neither parent / guardian has completed Brahm Centre’s Mindfulness Foundation Course, at least 1 parent / guardian will need to sign up for it simultaneously (option available on the same registration form).
+If neither parent / guardian has completed Brahm Centre’s Mindfulness Foundation Course, at least one parent / guardian will need to sign up to take the course concurrently in order to support the teen’s mindfulness practices.

 • Teens and their parents / guardians

-• Both the child and parent / guardian are expected to attend all 4 sessions, with a recommended duration of at least 5 minutes of daily practice for the child
+• Both the child and parent / guardian are expected to attend all four sessions, with a recommended duration of at least five minutes of daily practice for the child

 * The parents / guardians will attend the Mindfulness Foundation Course in a separate classroom.